 感觉太棒了。(gǎn jué tài bàng le) I feel so good!

 你做的很好。 (nǐ zuò de hěn hǎo) You did that so well!

 再来一次。 (zài lái yī cì) One more time.

 If you want to up your spoken Chinese game, I really suggest taking a look at our friends over at MandarinHQ.
 They have a tool called the Real Spoken Chinese Vault, and it basically introduces you to lots of different ways to say essential Chinese phrases.
 The recordings come from real Chinese people that come from all over China, so you’ll also experience different dialects too.
-We have a special offer that’s exclusive to Written Chinese readers too (heads up, if you do purchase the Real Spoke Chinese Vault, we do get commision, but its at no extra cost to you)!
+We have a special offer that’s exclusive to Written Chinese readers too (heads up, if you do purchase the Real Spoken Chinese Vault, we do get commission, but it’s at no extra cost to you)!

-By the way, it’s life time access to the vault and updates once you’re in!
+By the way, it’s lifetime access to the vault and updates once you’re in!

 Want to Study This Later?